mday64/AdventOfCode2022/IDEAS.md

 Am I examining the same/equivalent states multiple times?
 Maybe I should add a cache of visited states, and print out when it finds a duplicate...
 No, dfs_reach() already does that for me.

+Use a Breadth-First Search instead of Depth-First?
+If I'm pruning branches that can't possibly do better than the current best solution, would BFS end up pruning more states than DFS?

 Current solution has a choice at every time step to do nothing, and not build any bot, even if it was possible to build one.
 Is this actually needed in any solution?
 (Yes!)
 Perhaps it would be better to decide on a type of bot to build, then advance time until that bot has been built.

 This [reddit thread](https://www.reddit.com/r/adventofcode/comments/zpihwi/comment/j1vj08v/?utm_source=share&utm_medium=web2x&context=3) talks about pruning paths where "theoretical production" can't possibly make as many geodes as the best known solution.
 That theoretical production is all current geode robots producing for the remaining time, and assuming you can make a new geode robot every minute, which then produces thereafter.